-What I dislike the most is that there is no charcoal door and every time I ran into issues with the fire I had to do it from the top and in some instances had to remove the food out the smoker.
-Other than that, love it.
+What I dislike the most is that there is no charcoal door, and every time I ran into issues with the fire, I had to do it from the top, and in some instances, I had to remove the food from the smoker.
+Other than that, I love it.

 |Dimensions||33 inches tall and 21.25 inches wide|